ws-garcia/CSVsniffer/README.md

 ## Data

 The `CSV` folder contains the files copied from the [Pollock framework](https://github.com/HPI-Information-Systems/Pollock) and other collected test files.
-The expect configuration for each CSV tested is saved in the `DialectConf.txt` file, new files can be added.
+Also the dataset used for the [CSV wrangling research](https://github.com/alan-turing-institute/CSV_Wrangling).
+The expect configuration for each set CSV tested is saved in the `DialectConf.txt` file, new files can be added.

 ## Requirements